smlnj/smlnj/compiler/Admin/README.txt

   Support

-But want to keep this stuff separate from what we want to put into "Basic", which are facilities that actually are used in compilation, per se.
-Thus
+But want to keep this stuff separate from what we want to put into "Basic", which are facilities that actually are used in compilation, per se, such as Symbols.

 ------------------------------------------------------------------------------------------
 Changes: